 12 Activities of Roper Logan and Tierney’s model of reflection

-Through the model, the authors proposed 12 activities stating
+Through the model, the author proposed 12 activities of daily living that state.

 - Maintaining a safe environment